Shalom World

-Shalom World is a 24-hour commercial-free, English-language television channel that broadcasts spiritual and religious programs related to the Christian faith.
-The channel broadcasts Holy Mass, documentaries, animations, music videos, concerts, conferences, events and other programs that are relevant to the Catholic Church.
+Shalom World is a 24-hour, commercial-free, English-language television channel that broadcasts spiritual and religious programs related to the Christian faith.
+The channel broadcasts Catholic Mass, documentaries, animations, music videos, concerts, conferences, events and other programs that are relevant to the Catholic Church.

 The channel in different countries aims to provide a platform for local evangelization and is tailored to the needs of the local culture.
-This Catholic family entertainment channel has a cumulative viewership of 8 million viewers in 140 countries across three channels – Shalom World North America, Shalom World Europe, and Shalom World Australia.
+Shalom World TV is broadcast across 5 continents.The channel has a cumulative viewership of 8 million viewers in 140 countries across three channels – Shalom World North America, Shalom World Europe, and Shalom World Australia.
 The channel provides additional support to the pastoral efforts of the Church.
-During COVID-19, the channel was used as a resource for people to attend Mass through television, with Holy Mass with Pope Francis as the most-viewed program.
+During the global COVID-19 movement, the channel was used as a resource for people to attend Mass through television, with Holy Mass with Pope Francis as the most-viewed program.